nickbrowndev/pheonix/phoenix-project.md

 As the goal is to maximise flow, it is as important to decrease waiting times to reduce the "total process time" of WIP.
 Often the "touch time" of some WIP is a small fraction of the the total process time, because items are spending a long time waiting to be processed by work centers.

+## What is a Work Center?
+Work centers are where work is done, and workers support them.
+When a worker is supporting too many work centers at once they are the constraint, because the work centers cannot then work in parallel.
+Work Centers are made up of four things:
+* Machine - This is the tools required to complete the task.
+This can be a type of equipment or in certain circumstances a specific machine.
+The number of these machines, and the capacity of each determine one constraint.
+* Worker - This is who is required to operatate the machine.
+The skills of this person determine who is able to perform the work.
+* Method - This needs to be standardised and documented so that other workers can execute it.
+This will also enable a level of consistence and quality.
+Documenting of the method (and supporting documentation), or reducing the complexity of the process (e.g. through innovation or automation) will increase the pool of workers who can complete the task, reducing the constraint.
+* Measures

+For the example of configuring a server:
+1. Procurement of the server
+1. Installing of the server
+1. Configuration of the server to the specification required
+1. Validation of the server

+### Organisation
+Work Centres are organised into Lanes of Work, which are controlled by Kanban boards.

+## Applying Kanban to Key Resources
+Using a Kanban board to control the work that key resources complete can help the work get done faster by limiting the work-in-progress.
+It also helps to predict lead times for work and get faster throughput.
+It also gives better visibility of the workflow and tracking.
+For the most frequent service requests:
+* Document what the steps are to complete them (these should obviously be revised if necessary once issues occur).
+* Determine what resources are needed
+* Time how long each operation takes.
+To reduce time, review each of the steps to either reduce the reliance on resources, re-order, or improve time.
+In order improve the quality of work, add checklists - especially between hand-offs - in order to reduce error rates.

+## Improvement Katas
+Implement a two-week improvement cycle, and during each one implement one small Plan-Do-Check-Act project.

+Allocate 20% of time towards improvement projects.

 ### Bill of Materials and Bill of Resources
 In order to prioritise work, it is important to define these